 Are Gorillas and Chimpanzees the same?

 - Gorillas have generally dark bodies with the mountain gorillas being the darkest of them all.
-The adult male gorillas have a silver line of hair on their backs.
-Western Lowland gorillas can be brown or grayish with a reddish forehead.
+The adult male Gorillas have a silver line of hair on their backs.
+Western Lowland Gorillas can be brown or grayish with a reddish forehead.

 - Chimpanzees weigh about 40-60 kg for males and 27-50 kg for females whereas Wild gorillas weigh about 136-195 kg for adult males and adult females about 68 -113 kg.

-Both Gorillas and Chimpanzees move by knuckle walking (all fours) and at times walk bipedally (upright) for short distances.
+- Both Gorillas and Chimpanzees move by knuckle-walking (all fours) and at times walk bipedally (upright) for short distances.
 Chimpanzees can also move quite efficiently in the trees where they do their eating, wild gorillas can climb trees too.
-Mountain gorillas are known to use other parts of their hands for walking including using the backs of their hand and using their palms.
+Mountain Gorillas are known to use other parts of their hands for walking including using the backs of their hand and using their palms.

-Gorillas have larger head crests, jaws, limbs and thicker bones with less flexible feet and hands.
+- Gorillas have larger head crests, jaws, limbs, and thicker bones with less flexible feet and hands.
 Chimpanzees on the other hand have more slender hands and feet with larger thumbs.

-Chimpanzees have less sexual dimorphism than gorillas.
+- Chimpanzees have less sexual dimorphism than gorillas.

-Chimps have proportionately larger brains and slightly more intelligent than gorillas on average.
+- Chimps have proportionately larger brains and are slightly more intelligent than gorillas on average.
 The world’s most intelligent chimpanzee is known as Natasha found in the Ngamba Island Chimpanzee Sanctuary in Uganda.
-She recently gave birth to a baby girl and can be visited on a Uganda safari in just a day tour.
+She recently gave birth to a baby girl and can be visited on Uganda safari in just a day tour.

-Both female chimps and gorillas leave the group to avoid inbreeding.
+- Both female chimps and gorillas leave the group to avoid inbreeding.
 Female gorillas could also leave if they feel unprotected by the male especially if the silverback is weak and cannot protect the family well.

+- Both Gorillas and Chimps can nest in trees, however, gorillas climb less due to their weight.
+They both also nest on the ground.
 When portraying aggression gorillas charge and beat their chests whereas chimpanzees kick trees and scream.
 When these show aggression, you must follow guidelines to avoid getting hurt because they are wild animals.

-Gorillas are not likely to attack humans and infact there is no evidence of an aggressive attack of humans by gorillas.
-However, they could attack when their babies are under threat or being attacked by poachers.
+Which Ape is more dangerous, a Gorilla or a Chimpanzee? – Both Chimpanzees and Gorillas are wild animals that can be tamed to be familiar with human presence.
+Gorillas are not likely to attack humans and in fact, there is no evidence of an aggressive attack on humans by gorillas.
+However, they could attack when their babies are under threat of being attacked by poachers.
 Their intent is always to keep the infant safe and not to maul a human.

 Chimpanzees are on the other hand unpredictable.
 During the adolescence stage which is about six or seven the chimps are no longer cute and fun but a bundle of raging testosterone.
 They can attack and when they do so they will bite with fierce canine teeth which exert 20 times more force when biting than a human.

 If you are wondering which one is dangerous, both are.
-However, gorillas are stronger but less likely to attack unlike the chimpanzees that can easily bite your face and pull off your skill in just minutes.
+However, Gorillas are stronger but less likely to attack, unlike the chimpanzees that can easily bite your face and pull off your skill in just minutes.

 When you want to trek either Gorillas or Chimpanzees, ensure they are habituated or tamed, any of these untamed can be dangerous.
 In our safari destinations, there are several groups of tamed Gorillas and Chimpanzees.